shesharpnl/hackathon-2023.slack-bot.base-example/README.md

 1. Fork the repository and clone it to your local machine.
 2. Create a new branch for your changes: `git checkout -b my-branch-name`
 3. Make your changes, and test them thoroughly.
-Make sure the existing tests still pass, and add new tests if necessary.
-4. Commit your changes with a descriptive commit message: `git commit -m "Add feature XYZ"`
+4. Commit your changes with a descriptive commit message.
 5. Push your changes to your forked repository: `git push origin my-branch-name`
 6. Open a pull request against the main branch of this repository, explaining the changes you've made and why they are important.

 Note that this project uses GitHub Actions to automatically post a random job to a Slack channel every 5 minutes, based on data fetched from a remote JSON file.
 If you want to contribute with new job postings, please add it to the appropriate JSON file in the `assets` directory and submit a pull request.

 Thank you for your contributions!

-Sure, here's an example license section for the project:

 ## License